containers/composefs/man/composefs-dump.md

 Escapes are of the form \xXY which escapes a single byte using two hex digits.
 For example \x00 is the zero byte and \xff is the 255 byte.
-Optionally, these custom escapes are suppored:
+Optionally, these custom escapes are supported:

  **\\\\**
  :    backslash.